Messaging Discovery & Interactions

 IG Messaging Pain Points

-To understand the current landscape, I read through 4 UX research studies and decks about the Direct Message experience in Instagram and Expression in Instagram
+To understand the current landscape, I reviewed 4 UX research study decks about the DM and expression experience in Instagram

 1/ EXPRESSION lack

 Sharing content helps start conversations, but users still have a hard time continuing them.
-Sometimes, standalone text or a quick heart double tap isn't enough to fully express a response.
+A quick heart double tap isn't enough to fully express a response.

 2/ POOR DISCOVERY